rhaleblian/backstep/README.md

-# BaCKSTEP
+# backstep

-Experimentation with software back-porting to NeXTSTEP.
+Experimentation with software back-porting to NEXTSTEP.

 We begin by trying to give NeXT machines an updated GNU userland.